pr4aveen/tp/docs/UserGuide.md

 You can perform time tracking with the following steps:

-1. To start the timer, type `start 1` into the command box and press `enter`.
+1. To start the timer, type `start 1` into the command box and press `Enter`.

 ![TimerExample2](images/TimerExample2.png)

-1. You should see the following message in the result box, indicating that the timer has been successfully started.
+2. You should see the following message in the result box, indicating that the timer has been successfully started.

 ![TimerExample3](images/TimerExample3.png)

-1. You should also see the project's name and start time in the active timers panel:
+3. You should also see the project's name and start time in the active timers panel:

 ![TimerExample4](images/TimerExample4.png)

-1. Now that the timer has been successfully started, you can proceed to do your work.
+4. Now that the timer has been successfully started, you can proceed to do your work.
 You can also choose to close Momentum.
 The timer will continue to run even when Momentum is closed.
 Proceed to the next step when you are done with your work.

-1. To stop the timer, type `stop 1` into the command box and press `enter`.
+5. To stop the timer, type `stop 1` into the command box and press `Enter`.

 ![TimerExample5](images/TimerExample5.png)

-1. You should see the following message in the result box, indicating that the timer has been successfully stopped.
+6. You should see the following message in the result box, indicating that the timer has been successfully stopped.

 ![TimerExample6](images/TimerExample6.png)

-1. You should also see that the project has been removed from the active timers panel:
+7. You should also see that the project has been removed from the active timers panel:

 ![TimerExample7](images/TimerExample7.png)

-1. The statistics panel (see [statistics](#statistics)) will also be updated to reflect the time that you have spent working on the
+8. The statistics panel (see [statistics](#statistics)) will also be updated to reflect the time that you have spent working on the
  project:

 ![TimerExample8](images/TimerExample8.png)

-## Reminders
+### Reminders

 Done by Cheong Ying Yi Clara